Perfectly personalized denture – Flexible implementation process – With the latest tools

 What are the advantages of dental implants?

-In the case of a missing tooth, it is not necessary to grind down the adjacent teeth, so the gap can be closed without damaging them.
+When replacing a missing tooth, there is no need to grind down the neighboring teeth, allowing for restoration without damaging them.

 Even in the case of extensive tooth loss, removable dentures/prosthetics can be avoided, Removable dentures/prosthetics can already be securely fixed with a few implants.